-Hot, dry weather threatens global supply of top-quality wheat
+Dry weather threatens top-quality wheat in world awash with grain

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^>

-Reporting by Julie Ingwersen in CHICAGO and Colin Packham SYDNEY; Additional reporting by Henning Gloystein in SINGAPORE and Hallie Gu in BEIJING; Editing by Andrew Hay and Tom Hogue
+Reporting by Julie Ingwersen in CHICAGO and Colin Packham in SYDNEY; Additional reporting by Henning Gloystein in SINGAPORE, Hallie Gu in BEIJING, Michael Hogan in HAMBURG and Olga Popova in MOSCOW; Editing by Andrew Hay and Dale Hudson